TEAM-ANONYMOUS-INDIA/TAI-SQLi/README.md

 Legal Disclaimer

 This tool is intended for educational purposes only.
-Use this tool responsibly and only test websites you have explicit permission to test.
-Unauthorized testing of websites without proper permission may violate laws and regulations.
+You are required to have explicit permission to test the websites.
+Unauthorized testing may be illegal and unethical.

+Use this tool responsibly!

 ---

 Contributing

-Feel free to contribute by submitting a pull request.
-Any improvements, bug fixes, or suggestions are welcome!
+We welcome contributions to improve this tool.
+Feel free to submit a pull request for bug fixes, improvements, or any other suggestions!

 ---